Take your Power App skills to the Next Level

 Communication and Training

 Just like Santa clearly tells children he expects them to be nice, the most important thing you can do for the migration to the Unified Interface is inform your users and set expectations.
-If your sales, customer service, and other user teams have regular meetings, get time scheduled to inform them how their systems are going to be updated.
+If your sales, customer service, and other user teams have regular meetings, get a time scheduled to inform them how their systems are going to be updated.
 Maybe even show them live examples as you move forward with the update.
 This will make acceptance of the change much easier.
 Plus, it will give your users a chance to offer suggestions on improvements, since you’re making changes to the system anyway.
 While most of this document is about the technical aspects migrating to the Unified Interface, this is the place with the biggest potential for failure.

 Also, make sure that any training documentation you have is updated, and your systems trainers are current on what’s going on.
 If you end up making dramatic changes as you go (and you’ll see why that might happen later), you’ll want to be ready to educate everyone.